ajitha-2509/ajitha-2509/README.md

 ---

 ## 👩‍🔬 About Me
-I'm a postgraduate physics student at VIT Chennai, passionate about blending **science, data, and technology** to solve real-world problems.
+I'm a postgraduate physics student at **VIT Chennai**, passionate about blending **science, data, and technology** to solve real-world problems.
 My journey so far has taken me through **data science, machine learning, electronics, and meteorology** — where I’ve applied computational methods to research and innovation.

 ---